thegauravmahawar/Java/theory/design_patterns/README.md

 You should be able to extend a class's behavior, without modifying it.

 - **Open for extension**.
 This ensures that the class behavior can be extended.
 - **Closed for modification**.
-The source code of a such a class is set in stone, no one is allowed to make changes to the code.
+The source code of such a class is set in stone, no one is allowed to make changes to the code.

 This is achieved through *abstractions*.
 Whenever we have to inject a dependency, we would inject the interface/higher-level class instead of an instance of a lower-level class.